 - Recipient, Corpus Juris Secundum award for outstanding legal scholarship

-- Recognized as a Super Lawyer by Super Lawyer Magazine, multiple years
+- Recognized by Illinois Super Lawyers, multiple years

 - Executive Editor of John Marshall Law Review